 PLEASE READ THE ENTIRE PAGE BEFORE SUBMITTING AN APPLICATION.

 An application must be COMPLETED by MARCH 15.
-The Admissions Committee uses a rolling admissions system.
-Completed application files are considered beginning in October, and candidates are notified as soon as decisions are reached.
+The Admissions Committee no longer uses a rolling admissions system.
+Completed application files are considered beginning in November, and candidates are notified in either December or March.
 Accordingly, as an applicant, you are encouraged to submit your application as early as possible.